openshift/enhancements/enhancements/workload-partitioning/cpu-limits-workload-partitioning.md

 `CPUQuota` to the workload configuration.
 There are two components we need to modify for this change, CRI-O and the workloads admission webhook.

-CRI-O will be updated to expose the CPU quota at the container runtime level via the existing workloads configuration.
-We will modify the existing configuration to support the new value.
-We will make the default behavior to be 0 so existing CRI-O configuration files will not need to be modified.
+CRI-O will be updated to expose the CPU quota and CPU period at the container runtime level via the existing workloads configuration.
+We will modify the existing configuration to support the new values.
+We will make the default behavior to be 0 so existing CRI-O configuration files will not need to be modified and the default settings will be used.

 The admission webhook will be altered to no longer ignore modifying CPU limit requests.
 CPU limits will be used and added as annotation to the Pod similar to